ggiacz/ggiacz/README.md

 My name is Gabriel, and the nickname is 'ggiacz' (you say it like 'jax').
 I'm currently an uni student and I do some personal projects here as well.
 Hope you like it!

 ## I'm currently
-Learning C# and building a daily driver to-do-list dashboard.
+Learning C# and building a daily driver and sprint manager

 ## Here is how you contact me
 <div>